 When it comes to overall success rates, Visian ICL ranks rather high, with a general satisfaction rate of a staggering 99.9%.
 When compared to LASIK, permanent contact lenses are a much quicker solution as they don’t require the cornea to be reshaped.
 The Collamer implantable contact lens is simply inserted into the eye.

-While rapid visual recovery is expected within hours of the procedure, it should be emphasized that this procedure is still an intra-ocular surgery and thus carries with it some small risks.
-While these rates are speculative and data continues to be reviewed, surgeons believe that the risks of infection is less than one in ten thousand and is on par with or less than that observed in large cohort studies of cataract surgery.
+While rapid visual recovery is expected within hours of the procedure, it should be emphasized that this procedure is still an intra-ocular surgery and thus carries with it some minor risks.
+While these rates are speculative and data continues to be reviewed, surgeons believe that the risks of infection are suspected to be approximately 0.07% or 7 out of 10,000 since the age of fourth-generation fluoroquinolone antibiotic prophylaxis, which we currently use.

-There is a small risk of increased intra-ocular pressure for which patients will be closely monitored during the first 24 hours after the procedure.
+There is a small risk of increased intraocular pressure for which patients will be closely monitored during the first 24 hours after the procedure.
 The risk of an extensive course of inflammation is very low.
-Five-year follow up data suggests a 1–2% risk of cataract formation and this data continues to be reviewed as more ICLs are placed.
-Dr Stetson has observed a slightly less than 1% rate of mild cataract formation after placement of more than 100 ICLs over 5 years.
+Five-year follow-up data suggest a 1–2% risk of cataract formation, and this data continues to be reviewed as more ICLs are placed.
+Dr. Stetson has observed a slightly less than 1% rate of mild cataract formation after placement of more than 100 ICLs over five years.
 However, he has not had to remove or replace any ICLs that he has implanted.